Falcon-Punch/Resume/README.md

 •	A music streaming website that allows the user to sign up for an account, search and store music into personalized playlists.<br/>
 •	The site is highlighted by an interactive music playing bar that allows the user to control the music via shuffle, repeat, play, pause, previous and next buttons.<br/>

-**[Keylogger](https://github.com/Falcon-Punch/Advanced-Keylogger)**&nbsp;(C++, Visual Studio, PowerShell)<br/>
-• Created a program that logs key strokes, encrypts the keys and then stores them into a hash table.<br/>
+**[Fractal Image Generator](https://github.com/Falcon-Punch/Fractal-Image-Generator)**&nbsp;(C++, Visual Studio)<br/>
+• Draws pixels onto images in the form of recursive fractal designs using Mandelbrot’s algorithm.<br/>
-• The program stores the encrypted data into a log file and emails the file to the user.<br/>
+• The program also has a zoom function that allows the user to magnify images for a closer look.<br/>
-• Designed to be undetected by most anti-virus software.<br/>

 **[UNIX Shell](https://github.com/Falcon-Punch/UNIX-Shell)**&nbsp;(C, Eclipse IDE, UNIX)<br/>
 •	Creation of a small command line interface in UNIX.<br/>